mu-semtech/mu-ruby-template/README.md

 After launching your service, open Google Chrome or Chromium and visit [chrome://inspect](chrome://inspect).
 Once you reach the breakpoint, the file containing your code will be automatically opened in the 'Sources' tab.

 ### Access your microservice directly
-Requires: 'Build a microservice based on mu-javascript-template' or 'Develop in a mu.semte.ch stack'
+Requires: 'Build a microservice based on mu-ruby-template' or 'Develop in a mu.semte.ch stack'

 If you doubt your requests are arriving at your microservice correctly, you can publish it port to access it directly.
 In the example below, port 8888 is used to access the service directly.